kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 ## Requirements

-Before installing, make sure your Kubernetes cluster meets the [minimal requirements]({{< ref "../../architecture/requirements" >}}) and make yourself familiar with the requirements for your chosen cloud provider.

-For this guide you will have to have `kubectl` and [Helm](https://www.helm.sh/) (version 3) installed locally.

 {{% notice warning %}}
 This guide assumes a clean installation into an empty cluster.
-Please refer to the [upgrade notes]({{< ref "../../tutorials-howtos/upgrading" >}}) for more information on migrating existing installations to the Kubermatic Installer.
+Please refer to the [upgrade notes]({{< ref "../../tutorials-howtos/upgrading" >}}) for more information on migrating existing installations.
 {{% /notice %}}

+For this guide you will have to have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [Helm](https://www.helm.sh/) (version 3) installed locally.

+### Set up Kubernetes

+To aid in setting up the seed and master clusters, we provide [KubeOne](https://github.com/kubermatic/kubeone/) which can be used to set up a highly-available Kubernetes cluster.
+Refer to the [KubeOne documentation](https://docs.kubermatic.com/kubeone) for details on how to use it.

+Please take note of the [recommended hardware and networking requirements]({{< ref "../../architecture/requirements/cluster-requirements/" >}}) before provisioning a cluster.

 ## Installation

 To begin the installation, make sure you have a kubeconfig file at hand, with a user context that grants `cluster-admin` permissions.

 ### Download the Installer